 Originator: Policy and Strategy Team

-PCHA Board Approval Date: July 2023
+PCHA Approval Date: September 2024

-Review date: July 2024
+Review date: September 2025

-1 Introduction 1.1 In its role as a responsible landlord, Pine Court Housing Association (PCHA) may provide additional services to its tenants and leaseholders that are not covered by rent payments (tenants) or ground rent (leaseholders), where this applies.
-To recoup the costs of providing these services PCHA will levy service charges.
-1.2 This Policy sets out the provisions PCHA has in place to ensure that service charges are fair and reasonable, that they meet all legal requirements, and that appropriate consultation and notification takes place.
-1.3 In operating this Policy PCHA will ensure it meets the legal requirements in the setting, consultation, notification and collection of service charges as set out principally in: Landlord and Tenant Act 1985 Landlord and Tenant Act 1987 Leasehold Reform, Housing and Urban Development Act 1993 Housing Act 1996 Commonhold and Leasehold Reform Act 2002 Service Charges (Consultation Requirements) (England) Regulations 2003 The Service Charges (Summary of Rights and Obligations, and Transitional Provision) (England) Regulations 2007 Welfare Reform and Work Act 2016 1.4 In operating this Policy PCHA will also meet the requirements of the Regulatory Framework for social housing adopted by the Regulator of Social Housing , including the: Rent Standard - namely that: Registered providers shall provide clear information to tenants that explains how their rent and any service charge are set, and how they are changed Value for Money Standard - namely that: (registered providers) understand the costs and outcomes of delivering specific services and which underlying factors influence these costs and how they do so
+1 Introduction 1.1 Pine Court Housing Association (PCHA) has a mission to provide high quality homes and excellent landlord services that exceed the aspirations of all stakeholders and achieve value for money.
+1.2 In its role as a responsible landlord, PCHA may provide additional services to its tenants and leaseholders that are not covered by rent payments (tenants) or ground rent (leaseholders), where this applies.
+To recoup the costs of providing these services PCHA will levy 'service charges'.
+1.3 This Policy sets out the provisions PCHA has in place to ensure that service charges are fair and reasonable, that they meet all legal requirements, and that appropriate consultation and notification takes place.
+The scope of this Policy does not cover any service charges that are applicable in commercial units that PCHA manage and own.
+1.4 In operating this Policy PCHA will ensure it meets the legal requirements in the setting, consultation, notification and collection of service charges as set out principally in: Landlord and Tenant Act 1985 Landlord and Tenant Act 1987 Leasehold Reform, Housing and Urban Development Act 1993 Housing Act 1996 Commonhold and Leasehold Reform Act 2002 Service Charges (Consultation Requirements) (England) Regulations 2003 The Service Charges (Summary of Rights and Obligations, and Transitional Provision) (England) Regulations 2007 Welfare Reform and Work Act 2016 1.5 In operating this Policy PCHA will also meet the requirements of the Regulatory Framework for social housing adopted by the Regulator of Social Housing, including the: • Rent Standard - namely that: • Registered providers must set rents in accordance with the Rent Policy Statement • Value for Money Standard - namely that:

+o (registered providers) understand the costs and outcomes of delivering specific services and which underlying factors influence these costs and how they do so